Virgin Atlantic rolls out in-flight cellphone service

 Virgin Atlantic said it has been testing the service, called AeroMobile, over the last few months.
 The airline expects it will be available on nearly 20 Virgin Atlantic aircraft by the end of 2012.

-It can be used by customers of networks provided by Telefonica's (TEF.MC) O2 and Vodafone (VOD.L).
+It can be used by customers of networks provided by Telefonica's O2 and Vodafone.